What the Heck Is a Black Hole Bomb (And Should We Be Worried)?

 It’s a classic case of sensationalism overshadowing science.

-The universe is weird enough.
-We don’t need to hype it into apocalyptic TikToks.
+The universe is weird enough, we really don’t need to hype it into apocalyptic TikToks.

 So What Should You Take Away From All This?

-• Next time you see a scary headline, pause.
-Then read the actual study, or at least a breakdown that doesn’t sound like it was written by a Marvel villain.
+Next time you see a scary headline, pause.
+Then read the actual study, or at least a breakdown that doesn’t sound like it was written by a Marvel super villain.

 Want More Science That Sounds Like Fiction?